williambernardet/vsts-agent/docs/preview/yamlgettingstarted-job.md

-# YAML getting started - Phase options
+# YAML getting started - Job options

 ## Continue on error

-When `continueOnError` is set to true and the phase fails, the phase result will be \"Succeeded with issues\" instead of "Failed\".
+When `continueOnError` is set to true and the job fails, the job result will be \"Succeeded with issues\" instead of "Failed\".

 ## Timeout